MyPiDrone/MyPiModule/README.md

 •	mybat : battery status
 •	myshut : execute a shutdown (to cancel shutdown execute a new request in time delay of 30 secondes)
-•	myreboot : execute a reboot (to cancel reboot execute a new request in time delay of 30 secondes) Shutdown and reboot may be canceled : execute a new command n time delay of 30 secondesto do that .
+•	myreboot : execute a reboot (to cancel reboot execute a new request in time delay of 30 secondes) Shutdown and reboot may be canceled : execute a new command before delay (30sec) to do that .
-The StatusText progress is displayed on the screen 2 on the telemetry radio.
+The STATUSTEXT progress message is displayed on the screen 2 on the telemetry radio.
 A YAW MAX 3 seconds (ARMED) also cancels all requests for shutdown or reboot in progress.
 ________________________________________